HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 For ranking, CLS performance showed an interesting trough for the top 10,000 websites.
 In addition, all the ranked groups above 1M performed worse than the sites ranked under 1M.
 Since the "all"  group had better performance than all the other ranked groupings the sub-1M group performs better.
-Wordpress may again play a role in this as [60% of origins on Wordpress experienced a good CLS](https://datastudio.google.com/s/qG00yMxSa3o).
+WordPress may again play a role in this as [60% of origins on WordPress experienced a good CLS](https://datastudio.google.com/s/qG00yMxSa3o).

 Common culprits for poor CLS include not reserving space for images, text shifts when web fonts are loaded, top banners inserted after first paint, non-composited animations, and iframes.